-The Weslo Cadence G-5.9 treadmill is designed for infrequent use.
-That is, if you use a treadmill once in awhile, this one will be okay, but if you need to actually lose weight by walking on it every day, then this one isn’t a good choice.
+The Weslo Cadence G 5.9 treadmill is designed for infrequent use.
+That is, if you use a treadmill once in awhile, this one will be okay, but if you need to actually lose weight by walking on it every day, then this one isn’t the best choice.

 The blue-tinted LCD with Priority Display has readouts for time, distance, speed, and calories burned.
 Six workouts designed by a Personal Trainer automatically adjust speed and incline while you walk.

 The specs on the Weslo Cadence G-5.9 treadmill include:

 The Weslo Cadence G 5.9 treadmill has a manual incline for flat and elevated walking, a 10 mph top speed, and a heart rate thumb sensor on the dashboard.
 Another feature is the Comfort Cell™ Cushioning, which isn’t as impressive as it sounds; you likely won’t notice any deck cushioning at all while walking.

 You should know that the treadmill motors that Weslo uses indicate the peak horsepower only and not a Continuous Horsepower (CHP) rating.
 This means the motor is about half the size physically that you think it is.
 Because the motor powering the Weslo Cadence G-5.9 is so weak (actually delivering only about 1 to 1.25 horsepower continuously while moving the belt), it’s advised by professionals that you ignore the max user weight.
 At best, a user should not weigh more than 160 to 170 lbs on this machine.